Humans have a shorter attention span than a goldfish.

 Bad user experience can be detrimental to your website.
 If your website isn't user-friendly, it decreases the likelihood of a user taking action on your site and recommending it to others.
 When it's done right, user experience makes your business more money.

-At WynHouse Software, we make user experience a priority.
+At WynHouse, we make user experience a priority.
 Worried that your business's website might be lacking some of the key factors we mentioned?
-WynHouse Software can build or transform your website to a user-friendly experience in no time.
+WynHouse can build or transform your website to a user-friendly experience in no time.